Sunday, Feb. 8, 2026

 Music:

-- If the performer’s piece(s) exceed the length of the allotted competition time, please note the judges may stop a performance in order to stay on schedule, with no penalty to the performer.
+• If the performer’s tune(s) exceed the length of the allotted competition time, please note the judges may stop a performance in order to stay on schedule, with no penalty to the performer.

-- Performers must provide three total copies of their score(s):
+• Performers must provide three total copies of their music in lead sheet form:

 Location: